altairengineering/iots-python/docs/readme.rst

 Introduction
 ------------

-This library allows you to interact with the SmartWorks API using Python.
+This library allows you to interact with the Altair® IoT Studio™ API using Python.
 The current implementation has support for:

 * Categories API :raw-html-m2r:`<b>(only <code>GET</code> methods)</b>`